NoahStolk/DevilDaggersShaders/ReadMe.md

 ### Optimized

 The original shaders extracted from the Devil Daggers resource files, but with improved readability.
-All unused functions, parameters, and commented code has been removed.
+Unused functions, unused parameters, and commented code was removed.
 All code is also correctly indented and symmetric.

 ## Editing shaders